lynnfaraday/aresmush.com/_root/tutorials/config/weather.md

 ## temperatures and conditions

-The 'temperatures' and 'conditions' lists show what temperatures and weather conditions are available for your use in weather patterns.
-You can add more, but you'll also have to change the code - specifically, the weather translations file.
+The 'temperatures' and 'conditions' lists control what temperatures and weather conditions are available for your use in weather patterns.

-Each weather condition has a locale entry like so:

-    en:
-        weather:
+If you add new ones, you may want to add them to the weather descriptions config, described below.

+## descriptions

+The `descriptions` configuration can override the default (lame) weather descriptions.

+The condition description is simply the current condition:

-            clear: "The skies are clear."
+    clear: The skies are clear.
-            fair: "The weather is fair."

-Also, each combination of season, temperature and weather must have a locale entry like so:

-    en:
-        weather:
+    misty: There's a mist in the air.

+The temperature description is a combination of the actual temperature, the season, and the time of day (morning, day, evening, night):

     hot_spring_morning: It is a hot spring morning.
-            hot_spring_day: It is a hot spring day.
+    warm_summer_day: It is a warm summer day.

-For more information on how locale files work, see the [Locales Tutorial](http://aresmush.com/tutorials/code/localization) on aresmush.com.

 ## weather_cron